Emericen/OpenOS/README.md

 OpenOS is a Python interactable operating system for both human and AI agents.

-# Quick Start

-Make sure you have VMware installed.
+To get started, make sure you have VMware installed.
 Test by running

 ```bash
 vmrun list